Washington & Jefferson College: Early history and the academies

 Washington Academy's sole building (now called McMillan Hall), showing the original central portion and the two wings added in 1818.

 Washington & Jefferson College traces its origin to three log cabin colleges established by three frontier clergymen in the 1780s: John McMillan, Thaddeus Dod, and Joseph Smith.
 The three men, all graduates from the College of New Jersey (now Princeton University), came to present-day Washington County to found churches and spread Presbyterianism to what was then the American frontier beyond the Appalachian Mountains.
 John McMillan, the most prominent of the three founders because of his strong personality and longevity, came to the area in 1775 and built his log cabin college in 1780 near his church in Chartiers.
 Thaddeus Dod, known as a keen scholar, built his log cabin college in Lower Ten Mile in 1781.
 Joseph Smith taught classical studies in his college, called "The Study," at Buffalo.

 Washington Academy was chartered by the Pennsylvania General Assembly on September 24, 1787.
 The first members of the board of trustees included Reverends Dod and Smith.
 After a difficult search for a headmaster, in which the trustees consulted Benjamin Franklin, the trustees unanimously selected Thaddeus Dod, considered to be the best scholar in western Pennsylvania.
 Amid financial difficulties and unrest from the Whiskey Rebellion, the academy held no classes from 1791 to 1796.
 In 1792, the academy secured four lots at Wheeling and Lincoln street from William Hoge and began construction on the stone Academy Building.
-During the Whiskey Rebellion, portions of David Bradford's militia camped on a hillside that would later become home to the unified Washington & Jefferson College.

-In October 1792, after a year's delay from its official incorporation resulting from "trouble with Indians," McMillan was chosen as the headmaster and Canonsburg was chosen as the location for the "Canonsburg Academy."
 At a subsequent unknown date, McMillan transferred his students from the log cabin to Canonsburg Academy.
 Canonsburg Academy was chartered by the General Assembly on March 11, 1794, thus placing it firmly ahead of its sister school, Washington Academy, which was without a faculty, students, or facilities.
-On January 15, 1802, with McMillan as president of the board, the General Assembly finally granted a charter for "a college at Canonsburgh."
+On January 15, 1802, with McMillan as president of the board, the General Assembly finally granted a charter for "a college at Canonsburg."